varunk19/Backend/README.md

 ## Algorithm

-To find the best route between two airports we have used Depth First Search Algorithn.
+To find the best route between two airports we have used Depth First Search Algorithm.

 ## Deployment